JavaTheNutt/final_year_project_documentation/docs/design_docs/design_doc.md

 > The overarching goal of this project is to provide an **easy to use** service that allows users to manage their household resources and processes.

 For the system to be considered a success, it must be easily usable by everyone.
 The UI must be simple enough that anyone can grasp, as well as accessible for people with disabilities.
 The underlying data structures must be flexible enough to deal with changing user requirements, as well as adaptable household processes.
 Application flow must also be flexible to help with user experience.
-An application that feels rigid is never conducive to good UX.
+An application that feels rigid is never conducive to good UX(\[Nagy, 2015\]( https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#nagy-j-2015)).

 > The overarching goal of this project is to provide an easy to use service that allows **users** to manage their household resources and processes.